It’s that time of the year again with clubs up and down the land scrambling around to finalise their last pieces of transfer business.

 Hodgson decided to bring full-back Konchesky with him from Fulham, though the move proved a huge failure.
 The left-back failed to impress, whilst his mother’s decision to brand the club’s fans as ‘Scouse scum’ after criticism of his displays proved to be wholly unwise.

-After just 18 appearances he was deemed surplus to requirements, being sent on loan to Championship club Nottingham Forest.
+After just 18 appearances he was deemed surplus to requirements and sent on loan to Championship club Nottingham Forest.

 Liverpool to Chelsea, 2011